Source Music (Diegetic) and Dramatic Score (Non-Diegetic): What’s the Difference

 Non-diegetic music controls the emotional temperature of the whole project.
 It’s how you build tension, release it, make people laugh or cry.
 It’s the backbone of the viewing experience.

 Trans-diegetic techniques let you play with perspective, pulling viewers in and out of the story world seamlessly.
 As a composer or music supervisor, knowing when to use each type helps you communicate better with directors.
-When should the music feel “real”?
-When should it be invisible?
-When should it blur the line?
-These are the conversations that lead to great creative work.

 5. The Money Talk: Licensing and Rights